A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Estimation Procedures

-The eigenpairs of a tensor are more complicated than those of a matrix and there are some subtle points; see \cite{anandkumar2014tensor} for more discussion.
-Fortunately, Theorem 4.1 and 4.2 in \cite{anandkumar2014tensor} guarantee the uniqueness and identifiability of orthogonal decomposition in \eqref{orthogonal}.
+The eigenvalues and eigenvectors of a tensor are more complicated than those of a matrix, and there are some subtle points. {For example, unlike matrices, orthogonal decompositions do not necessarily exist for each symmetric tensor.
+Moreover, if a tensor $\BT$ admits an orthogonal decomposition in \eqref{orthogonal}, then this is the unique orthogonal decomposition of $\BT$.
+This is very different from the spectral decomposition of a matrix.
+In fact, $\{\vv_1, \dots, \vv_L\}$ are the set of robust eigenvectors for $\BT$.
+See \cite{anandkumar2014tensor} for more discussion.}